 This article was co-written with Jennifer Llewellyn, OMAFRA Nursery Crop Specialist

-After eliminating potential sinks in sprayer’s plumbing (e.g. filters, strainers, etc.) it was hypothesized that the nematodes were adhering to the interior of the poly tank.
-As the level of spray mix dropped this could reduce the concentration.
+After eliminating potential sinks in the sprayer’s plumbing (e.g. filters, strainers, etc.) it was hypothesized that the nematodes were adhering to the interior of the poly tank.
+If this was the case, the concentration would drop as the level of spray mix dropped.
 To test the hypothesis, we installed a tank-rinse nozzle to sparge the inner walls of the tank throughout the application and to re-suspend any stranded nematodes.

 A high capacity roller pump (Pentair series 1700C) was installed to operate the tank-rinse nozzle (Pentair Proclean Tankwash) during spraying.
 It was installed through a bulkhead fitting in the tank fill lid.
 During testing it was discovered that the tank-rinse nozzle shunted too much flow and pressure to maintain flow to the spray gun.
 A valve was installed behind the tank-rinse nozzle to restrict flow to the point where it gently rinsed the inner walls of the tank, restoring flow and pressure to the spray gun.

 The 200 L tank was inoculated with a stock solution containing 25 million nematodes (125 nematodes / ml).
 20 L of the spray solution was sprayed into a bucket every 10 minutes, whereupon 1 L of spray solution was immediately removed and 1 ml volumes were sub-sampled for counting.